nntssy/pharmacy_counting/README.md

 The script `run.sh` executes the project; the input data file is `input/itcont.txt`, and the result is written into `output/top_cost_drug.txt`.
 Running `insight_testsuite/run_tests.sh` evaluates the solution using the tests from `insight_testsuite/tests/`.

-There are 2 versions of the solution: basic and with _MapReduce_.
+There are 2 versions of the solution: basic and with simulation of _MapReduce_.
 By default the basic algorithm script (`pharmacy-counting.py`) is called.
 To run another script(`pharmacy-counting_divide.py`), comment line 3 and uncomment line 4 in `run.sh` file.

 _**Note:**_ *to execute `run_tests.sh`, change your current_working_directory to `insight_testsuite/` first, and then call `./run_tests.sh`.*